- Feline Herpesvirus infection

 Boosters using FHV vaccines produced by different manufacturers are acceptable.

 Cats that have recovered from disease caused by FHV may not enjoy lifelong protection against further episodes.
 In most clinical cases, the causative agent will not have been identified and the cat may contract infection with other respiratory pathogens.
-To be on the safe side, vaccination of recovered cats is generally recommended.
+To be on the safe side, vaccination of recovered cats is still generally recommended.

 Disease control in specific situations